 2.)
 Travel Insurance – This comes as a standard perk with an HSBC Premier account (which is required to apply for the World Elite MasterCard).

 4.)
 Free unlimited WiFi – Via the world’s “largest WiFi network” iPass.
 This is an interesting perk.
-Amex offers a similar perk on their Platinum card, with customers having complimentary access to Boingo Hotspots Worldwide.
+Amex Platinum offers a similar perk, with customers having complimentary access to Boingo Hotspots Worldwide.